 On August 24, 2021, the District, Foothills Park & Recreation District (Foothills) and Concordia on the Lake, LLLP (Concordia) signed a cost sharing agreement in connection with outfall structure No. 6.
-The outfall structure No.6 is in need of repair with an estimated cost of \$99,131.
+The outfall structure No.6 was in need of repair with an estimated cost of \$99,131.
 The District, Foothills and Concordia have agreed to share equally in the repair costs and future maintenance and repair costs.
 The District is responsible for managing the repairs.
 Quarterly, the District is to bill Foothills and Concordia for costs incurred during the quarter.
 Beyond 2021, the District is to prepare and deliver a budget detailing the estimated amount of maintenance costs to Foothills and Concordia by October 1st annually.
-As of December 31, 2021, no costs have been incurred under this agreement.
+As of December 31, 2022, \$74,707 in costs have been incurred and \$49,805 in reimbursements have been received under this agreement.